This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-It should also be noted that Almay is owned by Revlon, a parent corporation that tests on animals when required by law in 2019 and is not cruelty-free.
+In addition, Almay is owned by Revlon, a parent company that is also not cruelty-free.

 Almay Cruelty-Free Claims

-On Almay’s website, they claim their products to be “cruelty-free” and state that Almay does not test their products on animals and that they substantiate the safety of their products using “the humane and modern way.”
+On Almay’s website, they claim its products are “cruelty-free”.
+The brand also declares they do not test its products on animals and that they substantiate the safety of its products using “the humane and modern way.”

 Below is a screenshot taken from Almay’s website of their “cruelty-free” claims:

-Almay claims to be “cruelty-free” however, in 2016, Almay’s animal testing policy stated otherwise and used to say that Almay products are sold in markets that required animal testing by law.
-This had implied that Almay may be selling its products in mainland China where animal testing is required by law for all imported cosmetics.
+Additionally, note that in 2016, Almay’s animal testing policy used to state its products were sold in countries that may require animal tests.
+This had implied that Almay was selling its products in mainland China where animal testing is required by law for most imported cosmetics.

 Below is a screenshot that I had taken from Almay’s website in 2016:

-Almay also remains on PETA’s List of Brands that Do Test on Animals.
+Almay also remains on PETA’s List of Brands that Do Test on Animals in 2021.